-The following images indicate the location of the memory module and provide a visual representation of the removal procedure.
+The figure indicates the location of the memory module and provides a visual representation of the removal procedure.

-- 1. Lift the Mylar to uncover the memory module. - 2.
-Use your fingertips to carefully spread apart the securing-clips on each end of the memory-module slot until the memory module pops-up. - 3.
-Remove the memory module from the memory-module slot. - (i) NOTE: Repeat steps 1 to 3 to remove any other memory modules installed in your computer.
+- 1. Lift the mylar to uncover the memory module. - 2.
+Use your fingertips to carefully spread apart the securing clips on each end of the memory-module slot until the memory module pops up. - 3.
+Remove the memory module from the memory-module slot. - (i) NOTE: Repeat step 1 to step 3 to remove any other memory modules installed in your computer.